 The dental PPO plan works the same way as a medical PPO, with two levels of coverage after meeting your $25 individual calendar year deductible.
 At the time you need services, you can choose to receive care in-network or out-of-network.
 When you choose participating providers, you receive maximum benefits and reduce your out-of-pocket costs.
 When you use a non-participating provider, you may have higher out-of-pocket costs.
 If you enroll in the Cigna plan you are able to access a secure website, myCIGNA.com which will provide you the tools to review plan information, provider information and Explanation of Benefits.

-When you enroll in this plan you will need to select a provider-dentist from the plan.
+When you enroll in this plan, you will need to select a provider-dentist from the plan.
 When you use that dentist, you would receive benefits according to the plan schedule.
-There is no out of network coverage.
+There is no out of pocket coverage.
 Members are responsible for the copayment associated with the services rendered.
-Please see plan detail available in Smartben.
+Please see plan details available in Smartben.

 Regular full-time or part-time employees budgeted a minimum of 40 hours per pay period may enroll in the Flexible Spending Accounts during annual open enrollment, effective January 1st of each calendar year.
 There are 2 accounts, the Medical Flexible Spending Account and the Dependent Child Care Spending Account, both are pre-tax accounts.
 The Medical spending account is used for reimbursement of predictable medical expenses such as co-payments and deductibles.
 The Dependent Child Care Spending account is used for reimbursement toward dependent child care expenses.
 The amount withheld is determined individually and deducted from each paycheck on a pre-tax basis, giving you a tax-effective way to pay for these expenses.
 Coverage is administered through UMR

 Little Company of Mary Hospital offers vision coverage to full-time or part-time employees budgeted to work a minimum of 40 hours per pay period.
 This plan is offered through Superior Vision.
 Benefits are provided for your eye screening, as well as glasses and contacts.
 If you use a participating provider, your out-of-pocket costs will be less than if you go out-of-network.